Strong Bones | Gabriella Espinosa

 A woman’s risk of breaking a hip is actually equal to her combined risk of breast, uterine, and ovarian cancer, and the complications that result from hip fracture can be life threatening.
 Yet we don’t talk about these conditions nearly enough until it is too late and a bone is actually broken or fractured.
 Dexa Scan or CT Bone Mineral Density Scan can measure both conditions.
 These determine the current state of your bone density and risk of fracture.

-What causes these conditions?
+What causes these osteopenia or osteoporosis?

 Several factors play a role in developing Osteopenia and Osteoporosis.
 The more commonly known include: genetics, decrease in oestrogen as women enter menopause and nutrient deficiencies.
 These include Vitamin D, Calcium and Protein which can play a significant role.